alliekat333/EmergencyRingdown/README.md

 - Pin to prevent spam calls from going through (?)
 - Conference Call Functionality (?)

-## Deviant's List of 20 Preparedness Goals: If you're already here, why not implement some of these too?
+# If you're already here, why not implement some of these too?
+## Deviant's List of 20 Preparedness Goals:
 Dev's take-away lessons from ["Lawyer.
 Passport.
 Locksmith.
 Gun.
 (A Talk About Risk & Preparedness)" (starting at 1:10:24)](https://www.youtube.com/watch?v=6ihrGNGesfI&t=1h10m24s):

 ### All of these can be done without putting on pants: